brown-ccv/osu-benchmarks/README.md

 ### Todo list:

-- Create a module osu-test
+- <del>Create a module osu-test</del> done: osu-mpi/5.6.2_mvapich2-2.3a_gcc
+- Make a script to track benchmark between which node has been done (recently) and which needs to be done
 - Record how long each benchmark takes
 - Format the output of the benchmarks & the node  - what is a sensible way to do this?
 - Wrap up the benchmark + formatting + info in a scripting language of your choice.
 Output to text file and database.